 John Frankenheimer’s “7 Days in May” (1964) may be a Hollywood movie but it is also an incredibly insightful account of the problem with Cold War thinking, based off of the book by the same title.
-At the time it was meant to be a lesson and warning to those who allowed themselves to be governed by fear and a fanatic belief that force was the only solution out of the Cold War stalemate, not irrelevant to our present day situation.
+At the time it was meant to be a lesson and warning to those who allowed themselves to be governed by fear and a fanatical belief that the use of force was the only solution out of the Cold War stalemate, not irrelevant to our present day situation.

 John F. Kennedy was very adamant that he wanted this movie made as quickly as possible and ensured Frankenheimer that all possible resources would be made available to the director and his crew.